-- If the battery will be stored for more than two months, check it at least once a month and fully charge it if necessary. - 3.
-Fully charge the battery before installation. - 4.
-After installation, make sure that the battery leads are properly connected to the battery terminals.
+- 2. If the battery will be stored for more than two months, check it at least once a month and fully charge it if necessary. - 3.
+Fully charge the battery before installation.

+To charge the battery

+4. After installation, make sure that the battery leads are properly connected to the battery terminals.